-Prospect CRM allows your Sales team to generate Quotes out in the field and push them through to your Accounting/Inventory Management/ERP system without any re-keying.
+Prospect CRM allows your Sales team to generate Quotes out in the field and push them through to your Inventory Management or Accounting system without any re-keying.

-Build quotes using your ERP Product File, Stock Levels and Special Pricing directly in the Prospect CRM interface - so you can provide solid gold customer service, with orders processed accurately and instantly from any location in the world.
+Build quotes using your ERP Product File, Stock Levels and Special Pricing directly in the Prospect CRM interface - so you can provide solid gold customer service, with orders processed accurately and instantly - from anywhere!

 This guide is a follow up from Making the Most of an Opportunity - check it out if you haven't already!